kma32527/Directed-search-algorithm-for-academic-research/README.md

 # Recommender System for Academic Literature
 This is an ongoing experiment in using text mining on academic literature.
 The eventual goal is to develop a tool for efficiently exploring academic literature and idetifying interdisciplinary research connections.
-I believe this has potential to identify subtle trends that would otherwise go unnoticed.
+I believe this has potential to identify subtle trends free of acaademic bias that would otherwise go unnoticed.

 Academia is particularly well-suited to text analysis since